Create a tool to draw members for Beyond Lunch

 Random Selection

-The leaders are fixed, so we set them in order.
-(Number of leaders = number of groups)
+The leader is fixed, so we'll set them in order.
+(Number of leaders = Number of groups)

 ///<summary> /// Member random draw ///</summary> private void lotteryMember() { int gno = Random.Range(0, groupNum - 1); // Starting group number List<string> members = new List<string> (beyond.membeList); do { int num = members.Count; int mid = Random.Range(0, num); boardList[gno].SetMember(members[mid]); members.RemoveAt(mid); gno++; if (gno >= groupNum) gno = 0; } while (members.Count > 0); }